If you’ve spent any time researching non-toxic or organic crib mattresses for your baby, chances are you’ve come across a coconut crib mattress.

 There are a number of organic crib mattress manufacturers that use coir to create a coconut crib mattress.
 They mostly use it in the inner part of the mattress, forming a firm, breathable and moisture tolerant inner core.

-In the cross-section of the Naturalmat Coco Mat below, you can see the inner coir mat.
-It’s surrounded by wool batting and an organic cotton mattress cover.
+In the cross-section of the Nook Pebble Pure Organic below, you can see the inner coir mat.
+It’s surrounded by other padding and the mattress cover.

 And here’s what the Brentwood Home Wildfern looks like on the inside – a thick layer of coir, covered in organic latex: